Skip to content

 PCProgram Change

-ATChannel Aftertouch
+MONO ATChannel Aftertouch (channel pressure)

 NRPNNon-Registered Parameter Number